aguaviva/SEMap/README.md

 ## The conversations editor

-Writing all the possible paths in a regular document works when the numner of questions is small, when it grows it gets very complicated.
+Writing all the possible paths in a regular document works when the number of questions is small, when it grows it gets very complicated.
 The editor helps to have a birds eye view of the whole conversation and quickly find weak spots or inconsistencies.
 It is meant to be used by people that have some experience with the Socratic method.

 Of course, it also helps create new bots about any idea and share them with the world.